videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/handling-media/image-capturer.md

 }
 ```

-:::note
+:::tip

-You can only capture an image of local participant.
-If you called `captureImage()` function on remote participant, you will receive an error.
-If you want to capture an image of a remote participant, check the documentation below.
+Instead of using the `participants.get(participantId)`.captureImage() method to capture an image of a remote participant, it is recommended to follow the below documentation for a more effective approach. `participants.get(participantId)`.captureImage() method captures an image from the video stream you are currently consuming from the remote participant.
+The alternative documentation likely offers a better and more appropriate way to achieve the desired result.

 :::